vsariola/crackle-tracker/README.md

 ----------------

-Saving works like exporting: when you save the song, the tracker prints a code that, when ran, loads the song to the pmem.
+Saving works like exporting: when you save the song, the tracker prints a code to the console.
+When the code is ran, the song is loaded to the pmem.
 For example, if you copy-pasted the code to a file called `saved-song.lua`, in order to load the song:

   1. `load saved-song.lua`
   2. `run`